Patrick-Geo7/Patrick-Geo7/README.md

 I am an undergraduate student pursuing a Bachelor of Engineering in Computer and Systems Engineering at Alexandria University.
 My passion lies in Software Engineering, where I am keen to apply emerging technologies and contribute to innovative projects.
 With a strong foundation in Java, C/C++, and Python, I have honed my problem-solving skills through academic projects and participation in coding competitions like ECPC.

+Currently, I am working on developing a **Breast Cancer Detection Model**.
+This project leverages deep learning techniques to identify malignant and benign tumors, with the potential to make a significant impact in the field of medical diagnostics.

 ---

 ### 🎓 Education